I recently had an interesting experience while playing around with Go’s structs and JSON marshaling. Take a look at the example below:

 {}

-Did you notice the above code?
-Within the same package printing trip returns the data ({ air}) correctly but tripJson returns empty ({}) with no error.
-It’s because the json package will silently ignore private fields in your struct.
+Did you notice the issue?
+Within the same package, printing trip returns the data ({ air}) correctly, but tripJson returns empty ({}) without any error.
+This happens because the json package silently ignores unexported (private) fields in your struct.

 package main